lmntrx-sys/AlphaZero/README.md

 1.  **Configure the environment:** Modify the configuration files (if any) to specify game parameters, network architecture, training settings, etc.
 2.  **Run the training script:**
     ```bash
-    python train.py
+    training_script.py
     ```
-3.  **Evaluate the trained agent:**
+3.  **Evaluate the trained agent: Use the full training script to play the game using the model**
     ```bash
-    python evaluate.py
+    AlphaZero.ipynb
     ```
     (The specific script names might vary.)

-## Configuration

-(If applicable, describe the configuration options available, e.g., in a `config.yaml` or command-line arguments.)

 ## Contributing

 Contributions to this implementation are welcome!
-Please follow these guidelines:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.
 3. Make your changes and ensure they are well-tested.
 4. Submit a pull request with a clear description of your changes.

-Please adhere to the project's coding style and conventions.

 ## License

-(Specify the license under which this code is distributed, e.g., MIT License, Apache License 2.0.)

-## Acknowledgements

-(Optional: Acknowledge any relevant libraries, frameworks, or individuals who contributed to this work.)
+MIT License

 ## Further Reading